Last updated on June 23, 2023 at 01:43 pm

 We assume that anyone older than Millennials in the workplace won’t use smartphones for work.
 So they shoot down the right tool to reach their workforce when they aren’t in the office or only work out in the field.
 When in fact, over 97% of US adults own a smartphone (PEW Research).
 And I don’t know about you, but my grandma’s emoji game is on point—she owns a smartphone and uses it.

 In fact, 8 in 10 digital minutes are spent on mobile devices (Marketing Charts).
 So, why are we letting stereotypes override data that proves we are more alike than we think?

 There’s a great TedTalk about how generational stereotypes are holding us back at work that talks about how generations might be a myth.
 They might not really exist.

-Leah Georges says in her Ted Talk: “If we can agree that these groups even exist, we certainly don’t agree who belongs in them.
-And they span something like 20 years.
-So, at whatever point in history, a one-year-old and a 20-year-old are said to share the same value system, to want the same things at work, to have the same stereotypes working for and against them…And these stereotypes about each generation have, in a lot of ways, created this self-fulfilling prophecy, that people begin to act as if they’re part of that generation because we’ve said out loud that generation is real.
+“If we can agree that these groups even exist, we certainly don’t agree who belongs in them.
+At whatever point in history, a one-year-old and a 20-year-old are said to share the same value system, to want the same things at work, to have the same stereotypes working for and against them…And these stereotypes about each generation have, in a lot of ways, created this self-fulfilling prophecy, that people begin to act as if they’re part of that generation because we’ve said out loud that generation is real.
 I’m not so sure that it is.”

 “What if we radically, simply, not easily, meet people where they are?
-Individualize our approach…but this requires flexibility and curiosity.”Leah Georges
+Individualize our approach…but this requires flexibility and curiosity.” —Leah Georges

-And there is nothing that makes someone feel more valued and supported by their organization than including them in communication.
-Than giving them the tools they need to succeed at work and giving them the flexibility they need to access resources wherever they are.
+And there is nothing that makes someone feel more valued and supported by their company than including them in communication.
+Or by giving them the tools they need to succeed at work and giving them the flexibility they need to access resources wherever they are.